 To calculate utility costs, you should determine the desired production rates and then look at each utility that is required for the machinery.
-These might include air, electrical, gas, water (potable, purified, WFI as required), wastewater treatment, and more.
+These might include air, electrical, gas, water, wastewater treatment, and more.
 While labeling equipment itself does not typically have a significant utility demand, depending on the process equipment that feeds the line upstream, you could be looking at significant utility usage.